-Then, someone suggested that I purchase a New American Standard Bible (NASB) because it was so much easier to read.
-This intrigued me so I purchased one.
-I did find it easier to read and was happy with my purchase.
+In 1975, when I was a new believer, someone suggested that I purchase a New American Standard Bible (NASB) because it was so much easier to read than the Bible I was using at the time.
+So, I purchased one and found that it was easier to read like my friend said.
 But then the unthinkable happened.
-I was reading the end of the gospel of Mark and I noticed brackets around the final paragraph (Mark 16:9-20).
-So, I looked and found these following notes:
+I was reading the end of the gospel of Mark, and I noticed brackets around the final paragraph (Mark 16:9-20).
+So, I looked and found two shocking notes.
+I did not know it then, but I now know that these notes are blatantly deceptive and aligned with Satan's desires to undermine our faith.
+Below are those notes.
+Especially observe the underlined words because they are blatantly deceptive.

-1. Some of the oldest mss (manuscripts) do not contain vv.
-9-20.
-(Word in parenthesis and underlining is mine.)

-2. A few late mss (manuscripts) and versions contain this paragraph.
-(Word in parenthesis and underlining is mine.)
+- 1. Some of the oldest manuscripts do not contain verses 9-20.
+(Underlining is mine.) - 2.
+A few late manuscripts and versions contain this paragraph.
+(Underlining is mine.)

-After reading these notes, it was as if the spiritual wind that had been pushing my sail was suddenly gone.
+After reading these notes as a new Christian, it was as if the spiritual wind that had been pushing my sail was suddenly gone.
 I was devastated.
-This contradicted my belief that God had preserved His Word. ("The Word of the LORD endures forever," - (I Peter 1:25).
+This contradicted my belief that God had preserved His Word. ("The Word of the LORD endures forever," - I Peter 1:25).
 When I asked my church leaders about it, they assured me there was nothing to be concerned about and after I learned more of the Bible, I would understand.

 Shortly after this, I told my non-believing mother of my plans to go to Bible college.
 She then asked me a question that gave me pause.
 She said, "Do you believe the Bible is God's Word?"
 After a brief pause, I said, "Yes."
-But inwardly, the thought that scholars were not completely certain about the validity of certain passages immediately came to mind and cast some doubt on my response to her.
+But inwardly, the thought that scholars were not completely certain about the wording of certain passages immediately came to mind and cast some doubt on my response to her.
 I ended up attending Bible college and learned all that they had to teach on this subject.
 I convinced myself that God had preserved His Word sufficiently and tried to comfort myself with the knowledge that the New Testament was preserved better than any of the other ancient writings in existence.

 I thank God that after four decades, I discovered that the entire textual criticism industry is founded on false assumptions and that God has indeed preserved every single word of the Greek New Testament.
-But yesterday, I read those notes again in my old NASB Bible and my anger was stirred back up.
-Regardless of your position on this matter, you also should be angry about those notes (above).
-Let us consider each one to see what you think:
+For an exhaustive analysis of this subject, I recommend The Identity of the New Testament Text IV, Wilbur Pickering.